 Decking has been used extensively as a cover-all for difficult or unsightly terrain.
 It is often selected because of the reduced ground preparation required, providing a surface that floats over the existing ground, supported on a system of joists, beams and timber posts.
 The amount of excavation can therefore be restricted to the preparation of holes for any supporting posts, together with their foundations, although it is useful to cover the ground surface in a weed preventing blanket, and this in turn with gravel.
 This will prevent, or at least restrict, excessive weed growth.

 For the most part, decks remain close to ground level, completely disguising what lies beneath.
 However, where changes of ground level are dramatic, the view into the space below the decking may be revealed.
 It may be possible on extreme slopes to utilise this space, perhaps introducing storage, although what you store will need to be weatherproof.
-Otherwise, planting, trellis panels, or valance boards attached to the sides of the construction can resolve what can be an unsightly issue.
+Otherwise, planting, trellis panels, or valance boards attached to the sides of the decking construction can resolve what can be an unsightly issue.
 In some urban areas it may also be wise to block in this space to prevent rat infestation.

-Where deck levels are raised over 30cm above ground, you will need to consider a balustrade for safety.
+Where decking levels are raised over 30cm above ground, you will need to consider a balustrade for safety.
 Timber systems can be easily built into the structure of the deck, although steel and glass, or Perspex, can also be used, the latter being a much less weighty option.

-How to choose the right timber
+How to choose the right timber for your decking

-Some designers work with hardwoods in the foundation levels of the deck – those timbers that may be in contact with damp ground – but save costs by specifying a softwood decking surface.
+Some garden designers work with hardwoods in the foundation levels of the decking – those timbers that may be in contact with damp ground – but save costs by specifying a softwood decking surface.
 Special steel feet or foundation fixings and joist hangers can lift timbers clear of ground contact, which means that the whole deck can then be produced in treated softwood.

 Alternatively, engineering brick strips can be used as supports on to which joists and deck boards can be fixed.
 This can reduce the depth needed for full beams and uprights – particularly useful in smaller gardens.